ErinBejtaa/chat-app/README.md

 Redis is used both as:

-- a database (in-memtory message history)
+- a database (in-memory message history)
 - and a message bus

 ## Redis usage